 The solution?
 Dive deeper into the aquatic food chain.

 Microalgae-based Omega-3 Supplements

-- rich in DHA and EPA
+- Nutrient-rich: Abundant in both DHA and EPA.

 In essence, while microalgae present an exciting, eco-friendly alternative to fish oil, it's crucial to pick a supplement that's as clean and pure as nature intended.

 Should I Take Plant-Based Omega-3 Supplements Or Fish Oil?

 The efficacy of fish oil, rich in DHA and EPA, is well-documented.
 However, in today's eco-conscious world, the traditional fish oil supplement is facing competition from more sustainable, plant-based alternatives.

 Omega-3s are not exclusive to fish oil.
 In fact, the essence of what makes fish oil beneficial is the omega-3 content, which can be sourced directly from plants.